 Of course, the computer support company can still sell proactive maintenance on an hourly basis, but when the clock is ticking, the expenses are climbing and the client doesn’t really see any noticeable difference, it often is an expense that is cut long term.
 Proactive service isn’t at the core of the relationship – it’s superfluous.
 I’ve had lots of companies say to me, “Our guys do stuff every month, but I’m not really sure what they do.
 They still bill us for every minute!”

 Most hourly IT Service Providers are good guys who intend to do a good job and have the customer’s systems run great, but the economics of the model don’t support this very well.
 They are first and foremost paid to fix problems because those have the obvious and tangible value to the customer.
 Sure, a company will probably end up paying an hourly Computer Support vendor less than they would have paid Smart Dolphins, but they are going to DO less.
 Those things they are not doing might have prevented their customer’s next disaster.
 What is THAT going to cost?

-IT infrastructure is extremely complex and volatile.
-From 12 years in this industry and seeing the complexity and volatility in hundreds of companies, I can’t overstate the importance of ongoing management and proactive leadership.
+IT infrastructure is extremely complex and volatile, I can’t overstate the importance of ongoing management and proactive leadership.
 How do you bill for this on an hourly basis?